 Then write down at the roots of the tree the team’s values.

-Ask the team members to identify if there is something the team should change in their processes, relationships to strengthen their roots.
+Ask the team members to identify if there is something the team should change in their processes, and relationships to strengthen their roots.

-You can also ask no more than 2 notes by person if you know you have team members quite creative.
+You can also ask for no more than 2 notes by person if you know you have team members quite creative.

 Once the notes are added, facilitate a conversation for the team to agree on potential actions to strengthen their roots, 25 minutes should be enough.